-Proposals on the following existing Gypsy Roma Traveller sites, as defined on the Policies Map, which would deliver additional pitches and address the locally identified accommodation needs for the site from the 2019 Gypsy and Traveller Accommodation Assessment will be supported, subject to the detail of schemes being acceptable.
+Proposals on the Policies Map, which would deliver have been allocated for additional Gypsy Roma Traveller pitches.
+Proposals for new permanent pitches, consistent with the definition provided in Policy GRT 1, and address the locally identified accommodation needs for the site from the 2019 Gypsy and Traveller Accommodation Assessment-will be supported, subject to the detail of schemes being acceptable.
+The schedule below details the number of pitches allocated for each site.